Skip to main content

 Surgery

-Surgery to remove the tumor is the only treatment needed for neuroendocrine tumors in the appendix.
+Surgery to remove the tumor is the only treatment needed for neuroendocrine tumor in the appendix.
+Surgery is also used alone or with other therapies to treat neuroendocrine tumors outside the appendix.

 Embolization